davemc8992/VRsignals/README.md

 # Victorian Railways Signals for JMRI
-Version 3.0  September, 2023  Do not use this if you have earlier versions.
+Version 3.0  September, 2023
+*Do not use this if you are using earlier versions, they are not compatible.*
-##For 2 and 3 Position Signals used in Victoria, Australia.
+## For 2 and 3 Position Signals used in Victoria, Australia.
 ---
 __Also applies for South Australian Railways__
 (I think it applies, my South Australian ancestors were before railways were invented.)